jhuff-Qumulo/sample-aws-modernization-with-qumulo/content/1_Introduction/13_cdf.md

 ![Data Synchronization Process](../images/cdf-caching.png)

-### NeuralCache Intelligence
+### NeuralCache Intelligence in the CDF Portal Relationship

-NeuralCache is a predictive caching engine that:
-* Monitors data access patterns over time
-* Anticipates future data requests based on learned patterns
-* Proactively prefetches data into local cache before it's requested
-* Features a heat-scoring system that prioritizes frequently accessed data
+Within Qumulo Cloud Data Fabric (CDF), NeuralCache is the predictive caching engine that optimizes data access across portal-connected sites.
+When a directory is shared from a hub to one or more spokes via a CDF portal, NeuralCache continuously analyzes data access patterns on each spoke.
+By learning which files and blocks are most frequently or recently accessed, NeuralCache anticipates future data requests and proactively prefetches relevant data from the hub into the spoke’s local cache before users request it.

+This predictive approach ensures that up to 90% of global read requests on spoke endpoints are served directly from local cache, significantly reducing WAN traffic and latency.
+NeuralCache’s heat-scoring system dynamically prioritizes and retains the most active data in cache, while evicting less frequently used blocks, further enhancing performance and scalability for distributed teams.
+As a result, users experience local-like performance when accessing remote data through CDF portals, enabling real-time collaboration and efficient workflows across geographically dispersed environments.

 ![NeuralCache Detail](../images/cdf-neuralcache.png)